tc39/proposal-arraybuffer-base64/README.md

-# Uint8Array to/from base64
+# Uint8Array to/from base64 and hex

 base64 is a common way to represent arbitrary binary data as ASCII.
 JavaScript has Uint8Arrays to work with binary data, but no built-in mechanism to encode that data as base64, nor to take base64'd data and produce a corresponding Uint8Arrays.
 This is a proposal to fix that.
+It also adds methods for converting between hex strings and Uint8Arrays.

 It is currently at Stage 1 of [the TC39 process](https://tc39.es/process-document/).